COVID: India faces vaccine shortage amid surge in new cases | DW | 13.04.2021

 "There are 108 vaccine centers in Mumbai, but most of them have been closed due to a lack of vaccines.
 We are leading the vaccination drive but not getting enough doses," Maharashtra Health Minister Rajesh Tope told DW.

-In some states like Andhra Pradesh and Bihar, current stocks will run out within less than two days, while in Odisha, there are barely enough vaccine supplies to last for four days.
+In states such as Andhra Pradesh and Bihar, current stocks will run out within less than two days, while in Odisha there are barely enough vaccine supplies to last for four days.

-Punjab Chief Minister Amarinder Singh also said that the state was not in a position to ramp up inoculations due to the limited supply.
+Punjab Chief Minister Amarinder Singh said the state was not in a position to ramp up inoculations because of the limited supply.

 Meanwhile, the hill state of Uttarakhand carried out just 519 vaccinations over the weekend.